Apply

 AA, University of Florida

-In addition to his administrative roles, Thomas also works as a creative semi-professional.
-He produces and engineers for independent recording artist Inobe.
+In addition to his academic and executive roles, Thomas still works as a creative semi-professional.
+He produces and engineers for independent recording artists.
 He was an assistant recording engineer at Doppler Studios and an on-air personality for Country 95.5FM WNGC.
-Thomas mixed sound for NBC Sports’ Take A Seat: Egypt and Take A Seat Alberta.
+Thomas mixed sound for NBC Sports’ Take a Seat: Egypt and Take a Seat Alberta.
 He has song placements in indie films Dead Tone (2007), The Open Door (2008), and Jesus’ Secretary (2009).

-Thomas co-authored “The Commercial Music Industry in Atlanta and the State of Georgia – An Economic Impact Study.”
-His study served as support for passing the Georgia Entertainment Industry Act of 2005.
 Thomas holds a Juris Doctor from Georgia State University, a Master of Fine Arts from Full Sail University, and a Master of Mass Communication from the University of Georgia.
+Thomas is a member of Phi Beta Sigma Fraternity, Inc.